fommil/fpmortals/manuscript/complete.md

 ### act

-The `act` method is slightly more complex, so we'll split it into two parts for clarity: detection of when an action needs to be taken, followed by taking action.
+The `act` method is slightly more complex, so we will split it into two parts for clarity: detection of when an action needs to be taken, followed by taking action.
 This simplification means that we can only perform one action per invocation, but that is reasonable because we